ToVinhKhang/ToVinhKhang/README.md

 _I am passionate about business system analysis.
 Have knowledge of the most popular present programming languages, gain experience in business process modeling and management.
 Demonstrated experience as a team leader.
 Besides, I used to be in roles designer, developer, and tester._
 <br />

-_Furthermore, my part-time jobs in university life required exceptional time management, collaboration efforts, and interpersonal abilities, a perfectionist who ensures that every task is completed with the utmost attention to detail.
+_Furthermore, my part-time jobs in university life required exceptional time management, collaboration and interpersonal.
+I always ensure that every task is completed with the utmost attention to detail.
 Outside of work, I learn about the culture and history of all countries, swimming, photography,... which helps me find life balance and refill the energy for a new day._
 <br />

 # KNOWLEDGE